 Aside from that, you’ll need:

-- a pairing knife, to cut the vanilla beans to size and to split in half
+- a pairing knife, or scissors, to cut the vanilla beans to size and to split in half

 Let’s Talk Vanilla Beans

-Vanilla beans are classified in two categories: Grade A and Grade B.
+Vanilla beans are classified into two categories: Grade A and Grade B.

 Grade A (also known as “prime” or “gourmet”) beans contain more moisture in the beans, and are generally desired for extracting the vanilla seeds, also known as the “caviar”.
 Sounds fancy, huh?
 If you are looking to get the vanilla caviar to add to a dessert such as a creme brûlée, than you might want to buy Grade A because they will infuse quickly into a dessert.
 While you can certainly use Grade A beans for extract, it makes the most sense to use Grade B.